-Did you see those beautiful membranous symphonies in their yawning?
-In their curling inflections?
-Did you feel the ancient and abiding yearning in their exuberant display of colours and patterns?
 Does the video of flowers blooming feel like a refreshing interruption of business-as-usual?
 Do you feel grateful for having just witnessed that earthly spectacle?
 I do – and for more reasons than are apparent.

 Let me explain why those blooming flowers are storied in more ways than may be obvious to you.

 Perhaps the most haunting sequence of words I have ever read was written by Francis Weller:

 I have known loss, and still do.
 It is not pleasant or dainty.
 In the midst of suffering and pain, there is hardly any poetry or prose.
 Life is hard.
 Like you, I do not look forward to losing those I love – even though I know I will.
 That our lives are conditioned by loss feels certain and incontrovertible.
 Not only will we suffer unspeakable losses, we are ourselves children of loss: our very existence is a fragile composition of erasure and absences.
 We are ‘human’ diagonally – in negotiation with the manifold nonhuman others that comprise us.